 The prehistory of Columbia’s Graduate School of Arts and Sciences (GSAS) begins with the founding of King’s College in 1754, located first at Trinity Church in downtown Manhattan and then at Park Place and Church Street, where it stayed for nearly a century.
 The entering class comprised eight students who followed a curriculum principally focused on Latin and Greek.
-In 1857, Columbia College—as it was renamed following the American Revolution—moved uptown to 49th and Madison.
-Concurrently, the Board of Trustees began to offer a curriculum leading to a Master’s degree in letters, science, or jurisprudence, presaging the rapid diversification of Columbia’s offerings that would soon follow.
+In 1857, Columbia College—as it was renamed following the American Revolution—moved uptown to 49th Street and Madison Avenue.
+Concurrently, the Board of Trustees began to offer a curriculum leading to a master’s degree in letters, science, or jurisprudence, presaging the rapid diversification of Columbia’s offerings that would soon follow.

-Expansion beyond undergraduate education accelerated with the founding of the School of Law (1858), the School of Mines (1864)—which furnished Columbia with its first student to earn a Ph.D.—and the Faculty of Political Science (1880).
+Expansion beyond undergraduate education accelerated with the founding of the School of Law (1858), the School of Mines (1864)—which furnished Columbia with its first student to earn a PhD—and the Faculty of Political Science (1880).
 The latter would become one of the foundational elements of GSAS, along with the Faculty of Philosophy (1890) and the Faculty of Pure Science (1892).
 By the 1890s, President Seth Low noted that Columbia’s facilities were inadequate for its continuing growth and began looking for a new site for the campus.

 After a visit to bucolic Morningside Heights, which a guidebook of the day called “a most beautiful and commanding site,” the Columbia fathers were suitably impressed and signed on immediately, hiring architect Charles McKim to design an urban academic Acropolis on the Hudson.
 The centerpiece of McKim’s design was Low Memorial Library, a neoclassical building modeled on the Pantheon and the Baths of Caracalla and named for Seth Low’s father.
 (No longer a library, today it is home to a number of administrative offices, including those of GSAS.)
-To reflect its increasing focus on graduate and professional education, Columbia formally changed its designation from College to University in 1896, and debuted its new campus on the Heights the following year.
+To reflect its increasing focus on graduate and professional education, Columbia formally changed its designation from college to university in 1896, and debuted its new campus on the Heights the following year.